GSM Roofing logo

 Built-Up Roofing Systems

-This is one of the most common roofing solutions for low-slope roofs, and we’ve been conducting these types of commercial roof replacements since 1946.
-To meet your specific needs, we’ll help you choose the best application process – whether cold-applied or hot-mopped, smooth-coated or gravel-surfaced, and modified or traditional bitumen.
+This is one of the most common roofing solutions for low-slope roofs, and we have been conducting these types of commercial roof replacements since 1946.
+To meet your specific needs, we will help you choose the best application process, whether cold-applied or hot-mopped, smooth-coated or gravel-surfaced, and modified or traditional bitumen.

 Commercial single-ply roof at Bryn Mawr College